Tour Review: Adventures by Disney’s Peru Tour Is a Riveting Family Adventure

 PRO TIPS: 5 Things I Wish I Knew Before My First Adventures by Disney Trip

-After the CTTC, the group heads to the Sacred Valley, with a stop at a lookout point along the way.
+The group then heads to the Sacred Valley, with a stop at a lookout point along the way.
 After settling in at the hotel in Urubamba that will be the home base for the next four nights, there’s a festive dinner and performance that introduces the culture of the ancient and modern Incas and some of the stories of the Sacred Valley.

 Day 3